PennLINC/grmpy2022/analyses/CurationProcess.md

 ## Satisfied with results!

 Note: Found sub-88773 and sub-120562 missing aslcontext.tsv files after running ASLPrep - added these in manually.
 Also changed these subjects to have an even, rather than an odd, number of volumes.
 Subject 20699, unlike the other ASL data, was oblique - couldn't be used.
+Further, sub-20809 had a VoxelDimSize3 of 7.5- this was an error where it should have been 3.75, but dicom2niix was working oddly on some subjects such that it populated the z direction twice.